1987–88 AEK Athens F.C. season: Overview

-In the Cup, AEK after elinating Iraklis at the first round and Kallithea at the round of 32, were drawn against Olympiacos for the round of 16.
+In the Cup, AEK after eliminating Iraklis at the first round and Kallithea at the round of 32, were drawn against Olympiacos for the round of 16.
 In the first match at Karaiskakis Stadium, AEK got a significant 1–1 draw.
-On the eve of the rematch, a big scandal broke out as the former footballer of AEK, Dinos Ballis visited at the hotel where the team were located with a bouquet for the goalkeeper, Theologis Papadopoulos and created strong suspicions that he was trying to bribe him.
-The match took place, with Olympiacos winning 1–3 and the story continued in the courts.
+On the eve of the rematch, a big scandal broke out as the former footballer of AEK, Dinos Ballis visited the hotel where the team were staying carrying a bouquet intended for the goalkeeper, Theologis Papadopoulos and raising strong suspicions that he was attempting to bribe him.
+The match took place, with Olympiacos winning 1–3 and the case proceeded to court.
 The Koskotas brothers were accused of trying to bribe Papadopoulos and Vasilakos through Ballis, while many fans of AEK believe that the management of AEK was involved in the whole case.
-Eventually, in a very strange court decision, the only one who was punished for the whole case was Ballis for attempted bribery.
+Eventually, in what many considered a controversial verdict, Ballis was the only person convicted, being found guilty of attempted bribery.

 Another scandal of the season was the "Vosdos case".
-The president of Panachaiki, Aris Loukopoulos, denounced AEK for an attempt to bribe the defender of the team, Leonidas Vosdos, before the match between the two teams at Patras.
-The footballer himself stated that no one approached him and the judges concluded that the story was an "invention" of Loukopoulos to create a climate of tension in view of the match.
+The president of Panachaiki, Aris Loukopoulos, denounced AEK for an attempt to bribe their defender, Leonidas Vosdos, before the match between the two sides in Patras.
+The footballer himself stated that no one approached him and the judges concluded that the allegations were fabricated by Loukopoulos to create a climate of tension in view of the match.
 Thus the president of Panachaiki was punished.

 The last match of the season at Nea Filadelfeia against Iraklis was marked by terrible incidents.
-The ultra's stand had enough with Zafiropoulos, who was considered unable to lift the "weight" of the club's management, but the tension that existed did not justify the following events.
-Riot police, in an incomprehensible decision, entered the ultra's stand and beat whoever stood in their way.
-That resulted in very heated encounters with the ultras, which is believed by many that Zafiropoulos influenced the police officers to act in this way.
-The best players of the season for AEK were Manolas, Nielsen, Savvidis, Vasilakos, Janjanin and Patikas.
-The greatest victory of the season was the 7–1 at home against Veria Henrik Nielsen with 21 goals finished the season as the league's top scorer.
+The ultras' stand had grown frustrated with Zafiropoulos, who was considered unable to lift the "weight" of the club's management, but the tension that existed did not justify the following events.
+Riot police entered the ultras' stand, a decision that was heavily criticized and used force against those in the stand in their way.
+That resulted in heated encounters with the ultras, with many believing that Zafiropoulos had influenced the police officers to act in this way.
+The main players of the season for AEK were Manolas, Nielsen, Savvidis, Vasilakos, Janjanin and Patikas.
+The biggest victory of the season was the 7–1 home win against Veria.
+Henrik Nielsen finished the league season as top scorer with 21 goals.